Isle of Man Incinerator

 The Isle of Man Incinerator was designed by Savage & Chadwick Architects and has an unusual shape and design, the stack of which is designed to represent a Viking sail.
-SUEZ Recycling and Recovery UK was awarded the contract to design build and operate the incinerator by the Isle of Man Government.
-The incinerator is located on an old disused landfill and has a capacity to treat 60,000 tonnes of municipal waste in addition to clinical and animal waste.
-In order to accomplish this the facility actually incorporates two separate incinerators.
+SUEZ Recycling and Recovery UK was awarded the contract to design, build and operate the incinerator by the Isle of Man Government.
+The incinerator is located on an old disused landfill and has a capacity to treat 60,000 tonnes of municipal waste, in addition to clinical and animal waste.
+In order to accomplish this, the facility actually incorporates two separate incinerators.
 The facility uses moving grate technology.

+In popular culture

 The incinerator was used as a location in the filming of the 2006 film Stormbreaker.